quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

 node examples/block-search/autoexecute-specific-blocknumber-search.js password=MY_PASSWORD
 ```

-You will see in the example script that we are using the `"/autoexecution/search/block/${blockNumber}"` Overledger URL to search for a block with the given blockNumber.
+You will see in the example script (referenced above) that we are using the `"/autoexecution/search/block/${blockNumber}"` Overledger URL to search for a block with the given blockNumber.

 The logic of this script is similar to the previous one.
 I.e. the script searches for the latest block first to find the current block number, and then finds the blockNumber of the latest block's parent and uses that blockNumber to search.
+Again the Overledger standardised data model is used so again this script can be modified to operate over other DLT Networks by simply changing the location object.

 #### Challenges